Rhode Island CPA Requirements

 • Must include 3 semester hours in both business law and economics

-Rhode Island CPA license requirements
+Rhode Island CPA License Requirements

-• One year (minimum of 1,820 hours) experience required.
+• One year (minimum of 1,820 hours) of professional experience

 • The applicant must demonstrate to the Board that they have obtained experience, verified and supervised by a licensee, consisting of providing any type of service or advice involving: